Welcome to Swindon North's Adult Training pages.

 The Adult Personal File will provide you with the tools and information to help you with your training and show you the various validations you'll need to complete for each module.

-For courses outside of Swindon North: you'll need to email the course trainer and our Local Training Administrator electronically at least 4 weeks before the date of the module with a module application form (as a courtesy please also include your TA and/or GSL).
+For courses outside of Swindon North: you'll need to email the course trainer electronically at least 4 weeks before the date of the module with a module application form (as a courtesy please also include your TA and/or GSL).
 You'll receive acknowledgement that you're on the course and once attended your TA will be made aware and will help you with your validations for that module.

 Training courses are the best way to learn about Scouting as you'll meet other Scouters from all over the district and county and be able to discuss first hand with them Scouting: an established trainer will also be there to answer any questions you have.